Wyatt Earp: Shibell election

 On November 2, 1880, the Democratic incumbent Charles Shibell ran for re-election as county sheriff against Republican challenger Robert H. Paul.
 Initially, Shibell was declared the winner by a margin of 58 votes under suspicious circumstances.
 James C. Hancock reported that Cowboys Curly Bill Brocius and Johnny Ringo had served as election officials in San Simon Precinct, although biographer David Johnson places Ringo in New Mexico with Ike Clanton on November 1, the day before the election.

-Curly Bill had been arrested and jailed in Tucson on October 28th for shooting Marshal White, and he was still there on election day.
+Curly Bill had been arrested and jailed in Tucson on October 28 for shooting Marshal White, and he was still there on election day.
 The home of John Magill was used as the polling place.
-The precinct only contained about 10 eligible voters (another source says 50), but the Cowboys gathered non-voters such as the children and Chinese and had them cast ballots.
-They then gave names to all the dogs, donkeys, and poultry and cast ballots in their names for Shibell.
-Precinct 27 in the San Simon Valley in northern Cochise County, turned out 104 votes, 103 of them for Shibell.
+The precinct contained only about 10 eligible voters (another source says 50), but the Cowboys gathered non-voters, such as children and Chinese, and had them cast ballots.
+They then gave names to all the dogs, donkeys, and poultry, and cast ballots in their names for Shibell.
+Precinct 27 in the San Simon Valley in northern Cochise County turned out 104 votes, 103 of them for Shibell.
 The election board met on November 14 and declared Shibell the winner.

-Paul filed a lawsuit on November 19 contesting the election results, alleging that Shibell's Cowboy supporters Ike Clanton, Curly Bill Brocius, and Frank McLaury had conspired in ballot stuffing.
+Paul filed a lawsuit on November 19 contesting the election results, alleging that Shibell's Cowboy supporters, Ike Clanton, Curly Bill Brocius, and Frank McLaury, had conspired in ballot stuffing.
 In late January 1881 Chief Justice of Arizona C. G. W. French ruled in Paul's favor, but Shibell appealed.
 A recount found that Paul had 402 votes and Shibell had 354.
-In April 1881 the election commission found that a mysterious "Henry Johnson" was responsible for certifying the ballots.
+In April 1881, the election commission found that a mysterious "Henry Johnson" was responsible for certifying the ballots.
 This turned out to be the same James K. Johnson who had been shooting up Allen Street on the night when Marshal White was killed.
 Moreover, he had testified at Curly Bill's preliminary hearing after he had shot Fred White.
 Johnson later testified in the election hearing and said that the ballots had been left in the care of Ike Clanton's brother Phineas.
 None of the witnesses during the election hearing reported any ballots being cast by dogs.

 Paul was declared the winner of the Pima County sheriff election.
 However, the election was a moot point by then, as Paul could not replace Behan with Earp because Cochise County was created out of the eastern portion of Pima County on January 1, 1881.